kgignatyev/type-safety-end-to-end/README.md

     kubectl apply -f target/pg-k8s-descriptor.yaml

-that gives us Postgres running in k8s and exposed on port 30303, then lets create a database there and call it 'geography' ( or any other name but more adjustments will be necessary)
+that gives us Postgres running in k8s and exposed on port 30303.
+Let us now create a database there and call it 'geography' ( or any other name but more adjustments will be necessary)